Sunday, December 6, 2020

 2. Focus on quantity, not quality

-3. You do NOT need be a perfectionist
+3. NO NEED to be a perfectionist

-4. You do NOT need to judge yourself
+4. NO NEED to judge yourself

 5. Allow your subconscious mind to work for you